tytydraco/yessleep/out/I_Thought_My_Wife_Was_Suffering_From_Postpartum_Psychosis_I_Was_Wrong.md

 She watched me feed Alfie and put him to bed, and when I pushed through my worry and expressed amazement in how he was still quiet, she just shrugged.

 She volunteered to watch over him that night to make up for leaving me alone and encouraged me to get some sleep.
 I suggested that maybe she come to bed too.
 That maybe whatever it was that was wrong is now over.
 Maybe it *was* just colic.
 That he’s quiet now, and we’d be able to get some real rest.
 I was halfway begging.
 I just wanted to share a bed with my wife again.

 She shook her head, her dispassionate eyes analysing our son’s skinny yellow body as his prominent ribcage slowly rose and fell.
 Her arms crossed tight over her chest, her face struggling to keep the sneer suppressed.

 Apprehensively, I relented, recognising the look of stoic resignation that she’d put on when making a tough decision.
 And knowing that that look meant she’d made her choice.
 Sarah was always a stubborn bitch.
 Once she made her mind up about something, it was impossible to talk her out of it.

-So I went to bed, but even with the now months’ worth of sleep dept I’d accumulated, sleep was distant.
+So I went to bed, but even with the now months’ worth of sleep debt I’d accumulated, sleep was distant.
 I had this terrible sensation churning in my gut, an alien buzzing in my brain.
 An intuition.
 Even now I don’t think I could say for certain what it was, some nebulous sensation.
 But it made the echoes of Alfie’s cries in my head become deafening.

 I listened as Sarah went downstairs, a heaviness in her steps.
 I listened to the banging as she rooted around the piled-up dishes and bottles in the kitchen.
 I listened as she marched back upstairs, each thump making my breath hitch.
 That horrible stir roiling in my stomach like rocks in a washing machine.